The 5 Best Christian Books of All Time

 The Purpose Driven Life by Rick Warren

-The Purpose Driven Life (2002) is written by Rick Warren, an American Baptist Pastor, and author.
-It mainly discusses practical Christian practices in connection with living a life with a purpose.
-This topic is popular among Christian circles basically because it discusses one of life’s struggles, finding meaning and purpose.
-It is a well-written, self-help book that opens the opportunity to change how you view and do things in your life.
+Rick Warren, an American Baptist Pastor and author, wrote The Purpose Driven Life (2002).
+It mainly discusses practical Christian practices for living a life with a purpose.
+This topic is popular among Christian circles because it discusses one of life’s struggles: finding meaning and purpose.
+It is a well-written self-help book that opens the opportunity to change how you view and do things in your life.

 This book is a 40-day study book that aims to discuss man’s purpose here on earth.
 It discusses how believing in Christ is connected to finding purpose in life.
 It aims to encourage readers to live fruitful lives by rooting its purpose on God and His promises.